-In respect of the sub-fund Global Opportunities Access - Key Multi-Manager Hedge Fund, the Portfolio Manager has retained the services of UBS Hedge Fund Solutions LLC, a limited liability company organised under the laws of the State of Delaware, United States to provide non-discretionary investment advisory services including the screening, identification and due diligence of single manager funds and, in the context of FX hedging and side letter agreements only, certain discretionary investment services.
-UBS Hedge Fund Solutions LLC is an indirect wholly-owned subsidiary of UBS and a member of its Asset Management division.
-UBS may retain the services of other UBS owned or controlled entities, as it deems appropriate.
-The fees of any delegate appointed by the Portfolio Manager or separate agreement by UBS for the retention of any services hereunder shall be the responsibility of the Portfolio Manager and not the sub-fund.
+In respect of the sub-fund Global Opportunities Access - Key Multi-Manager Hedge Fund, the Portfolio Manager has retained the services of UBS Asset Management (Americas) LLC.to provide non-discretionary investment advisory services including the screening, identification and due diligence of single manager funds and, in the context of FX hedging and side letter agreements only, certain discretionary investment services.
+The fees of any delegate appointed by the Portfolio Manager or separate agreement by UBS for the retention of any services hereunder shall be the responsibility of the Portfolio Manager and not the subfund.